 Consider taking the Ferry, which offers reduced Spring Fare rates

-through June 30.
-The 80-minute escape across the Delaware Bay between Cape May, NJ and Lewes, DE allows you to bypass crowded roadways, park the car, and catch fresh spring breezes.
+through May 31.
+The 85-minute escape across the Delaware Bay between Cape May, NJ and Lewes, DE allows you to bypass crowded roadways, park the car, and catch fresh spring breezes.
 If the air still has a chill, you and your crew can duck inside for warm on-board refreshments while still spotting Gannets, the Delaware Bay bird also considered the harbinger of spring.

 Some popular Spring Break destinations Ferry passengers often travel to when heading south include:

 ● Ocean City, Maryland